 What is the best poke cake recipe?

 The best poke cake recipe is going to be up to your tastes and what kind of poke cake you’re looking for.
-My personal favorite is this strawberry poke cake recipe (or this Snickers poke cake) but here are some other poke cake recipes that look delicious as well!
+My personal favorite is this strawberry poke cake recipe (or this Snickers poke cake).

 - Strawberry spinach salad